 (E) Part of a Court Diversion Program and/or;

 Community service work may be ordered by the Court and approved by the community control department.
 Credit for same shall be given upon verification by the community control department and at the Court’s discretion.
 When a misdemeanant performs community service as a condition of a suspended sentence or in lieu of confinement, then an eight-hour day of work shall be equal to one day’s confinement.

 When a misdemeanant is unable to pay fines imposed, the Court may refer him to the community service program.
-He shall be credited an amount equal to the then established hourly minimum wage for each hour worked or greater amount as determined by the Court.
+He shall be credited an amount determined by the presiding judge.